Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: Transformation of spin operators

 The asymmetric form of $L$ distinguishes the transformation developed here from the Local Ansatz method\cite{Stollhoff1977}, and is specific for antiferromagnetic interactions.

-The $t^+_i$ operator destroys the $|\mathrm{IBF}\rangle$ state to first order, and it {\em exactly} destroys the state $e^{-L}|0\rangle$.
+The $t^+_j$ operator destroys the state (\ref{eq:IBF}) to first order, and it {\em exactly} destroys the state $e^{-L}|0\rangle$.
 This state is simply the classical ground state in the (slightly) delocalized spin operators defined by (\ref{eq:LTranspm}-\ref{eq:LTransz}).
-Its' potential as a ground state candidate can be evaluated by calculating the energy per bond
+To first order in $\eta$, it displays the same bond fluctuations as (\ref{eq:IBF}), but it is correctly normalized and allows for higher order calculations.